-I don't think the devil's wiles need have much to do with it: he can sit back and watch us fail!
+I don't think the devil's wiles need have much to do with it; he can sit back and watch us fail!
 Look at those first eight motivational items; materialism, selfish ambition, greed, pride, envy, self image, success.
 I would hazard that each of them has at its root a common motivating factor and that is the human status drive.
-I'm not saying that the pleasure we derive from status is all wrong; it's like the reward of satiation of appetite when we at food which ultimately needed to nourish the human frame: we all need status for our own worth's sake and we also need people of high status in society.
-However, it is possible, and it certainly has happened countless times in human society, that status becomes an overriding drive to the detriment of others and society in general; status seeking then becomes a sin, "sin" the word with the "I" in the middle,
+I'm not saying that the pleasure we derive from status is all wrong; it's like the reward appetite satiation when we eat food, a necessary activity which is ultimately needed to nourish the human frame.
+Likewise, we all need status for our own worth's sake and we also need people of high status in society.
+Also, legitimate pleasure comes from knowing we have a measure of societal recognition.
+However, it is possible, and it certainly has happened countless times in human society, that status becomes a glutenous overriding drive to the detriment of others and society in general; status seeking then becomes a sin; "sin" the word with the "I" in the middle,

-Though status and its pleasures are no more wrong than sexual drives, short term self-denial in favour of long term goals is at the heart of Christianity.
-I must quote my oft quoted favorite Biblical passage once again: Philippians 2: 3-11:
+Though status and its pleasures, unless abused, are no more wrong than sexual drives, short term self-denial in favour of long term goals is at the heart of Christianity.
+At this point I must quote my oft quoted favorite Biblical passage once again: Philippians 2: 3-11:

 Let nothing be done out of strife or conceit, but in humility let each esteem the other better than himself.
 4 Let each of you look not only to your own interests, but also to the interests of others.

 5 Let this mind be in you all, which was also in Christ Jesus,